Adobe Reader is required to read specific documents on this page.

 What We Do

-ARL is one of three NOAA offices cooperating in the USCRN program.
-Our scientists at the Atmospheric Turbulence and Diffusion Division Atmospheric Turbulence and Diffusion Division provide the engineering design and measurement capabilities and expertise for the stations, including the deployment and maintenance of the sites and regular calibration of the sensors.
+In collaboration with NOAA's National Centers for Environmental Information (NCEI), ARL researchers from the Atmospheric Turbulence and Diffusion Division provide the engineering design and measurement capabilities and expertise for the stations, including the deployment and maintenance of the sites and regular calibration of the sensors.
 They also provide analysis of emerging sensor technologies for future applications.
-High quality data for all sites in near-real time are provided by NOAA's National Climatic Data Center.
+High quality data for all sites in near-real time are provided by NCEI.